foundersandcoders/learn-qunit/README.md

 });
 ```

-The result (you can see your tests in the Browser):
+The result (you can see your tests in the browser):

 ![Test result](pictures/qunit-result.png)